 Do Ganglion Cysts Go Away on Their Own?

 Ganglion Cyst is a fluid-filled lump that forms around the joint.
 It usually heals on its own unless it becomes infected, which causes pain and interferes with joint movement.
 It happens when you put continual pressure on your wrist.
-At Florida Hand Center, Dr. Stephen L. Helgemo, Jr. MD, an orthopedic arm and hand surgeon will create a personalized plan to address your individual needs.
-If you get a ganglion cyst and it interferes with your daily activities, contact us or schedule an appointment online.
+At Florida Hand Center, Dr. Stephen L. Helgemo, Jr. MD, an orthopedic arm and hand surgeon, will create a personalized plan to address your individual needs.
+If you have a ganglion cyst and it interferes with your daily activities, contact us or schedule an appointment online.
 We have convenient locations in Fort Myers, FL, and Port Charlotte, FL.

 Table of Contents: